cmy-nl/godmode-docs/docs/distributors/index.md

 Unlimited by default, controlled by their package allocation set by the Super Admin.

 **Can a distributor see end client data?**
 Yes — they can impersonate any reseller under them, and from within that reseller's view, impersonate any end client.
-All impersonation events are recorded in the [Audit log →](/docs/audit-logs).
+All impersonation events are recorded in the Audit log.

 **What happens when a distributor is suspended?**
 All resellers and clients under them lose access immediately.
 No grace period applies at the distributor level.